It seems I’ve been a bit too scary.

 So it’s time for a corrective … and a solid opportunity.

-Five Reasons to Have an Offshore Bank Account
+5 Reasons to Open an Offshore Bank Account

 Here are five reasons that remain as good as ever:

-- You are last in line for wealth confiscation.
-Whether the threat comes from the government or from a private litigant via the courts, money held in an offshore account is much more difficult to attack than money in a U.S. bank.
+Whether the threat comes from the government or from a private litigant via the courts, money held in an offshore bank account is much more difficult to attack than money in a U.S. bank.
 Not only does a potential adversary have to find out about the account, if they want to seize it, they have to navigate a foreign legal system.
 Faced with this, most adversaries either give up or settle for less.

-Factors to Consider When Choosing a Foreign Bank
+Factors to Consider When Opening an Offshore Bank Account

 As with any decision, it’s important to apply a sensible set of criteria to the choice of an offshore bank.
 Here are my guidelines:

 - The jurisdiction’s openness to foreign depositors, especially U.S. taxpayers.
 Almost every country has at least one bank that will deal with foreigners, but increasingly, they want large deposit balances to do so because of the onerous FATCA reporting requirements.
 Look for a jurisdiction that is outward-facing — i.e., one that caters to foreign clients as a competitive strategy.

 - Taxation of interest income.
 The U.S. is going to tax any earnings on your foreign balance, but there’s no need to pay tax to the local jurisdiction too.
 Look for a country that either levies no income tax or no tax on foreigners.
 There are plenty of them.

 - Range of services, including currency options.
 Keeping a cash balance is rarely all we want from a bank.
 Look for an offshore bank that can store gold and other precious items, where you can keep funds in a variety of currencies, and that has a good client infrastructure, including Internet-based transacting.
 I do offshore banking at least three times a week from my office at home — so can you.